All Episodes

 And they continue the conversation.

-Uh Buchanan tried to get in there, you just didn't hear him.
+Buchanan tried to get in there.

 It is indeed, Joe.

-And look, Limbaugh is enormously important.
+And look, Limbaugh's enormously important.

 He's a pace setter.

-He's one of the great great forces of conservatism in the last decade.
+He's one of the great, great forces of conservatism in the last decade.

-What did he say?
+What does he say?

-We got to do something about talk radio.
+We've got to do something about talk radio.

 Yeah, isn't that amazing?

-I love for Bush on the Iraq issue.
+I'm not going to be able to do it all for Bush on the Iraq issue.

 But you're right.

-They are all now, because they are in touch with their listeners, and many of them have been attuned to this issue.
+They are all now because they are in touch with their listeners, and many of them have been attuned to this issue and have come to the issue.

 New York Times story, labor coalitions divided on immigration bill.

-By the way, Dingy Harry begging for votes, begging for Republican votes today before the closure vote started, literally begging, because they you know, the the Democrats, this is their bill.
+By the way, Dingy Harry begging for votes, begging for Republican votes today before the cloture votes started, literally begging.

 I mean, they've got the president, but this is a Ted Kennedy bill.

-Well, they can't get sixty votes.
+Well, they can't get 60 votes.

 That's how close it's going to be.

-It's um be fascinating to watch.
+It'll be fascinating to watch.

-Uh and by the way, just to show you, I've I I go I went ahead, I lit the one o'clock victory cigar before the vote started.
+But again, folks, if this happens, if they get cloture, and by the way, just to show you, I went ahead, I lit the one o'clock victory cigar before the vote started.

 So I am confident, but I'm not worried if we lose this.